alexreisner/geocoder/README.md

 Notes on Non-Rails Frameworks
 -----------------------------

-If you are using Geocoder with ActiveRecord and a framework other than Rails (like Sinatra or Padrino) you will need to add this in your model before calling Geocoder methods:
+If you are using Geocoder with ActiveRecord and a framework other than Rails (like Sinatra or Padrino), you will need to add this in your model before calling Geocoder methods:

     extend Geocoder::Model::ActiveRecord

 Optimisation of Distance Queries
 --------------------------------

-In MySQL and Postgres the finding of objects near a given point is speeded up by using a bounding box to limit the number of points over which a full distance calculation needs to be done.
+In MySQL and Postgres, the finding of objects near a given point is sped up by using a bounding box to limit the number of points over which a full distance calculation needs to be done.

-To take advantage of this optimisation you need to add a composite index on latitude and longitude.
+To take advantage of this optimisation, you need to add a composite index on latitude and longitude.
 In your Rails migration:

     add_index :table, [:latitude, :longitude]